An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Introduction

-To solve this problem, much effort has been devoted to developing computer-aided diagnostic systems for automated discrimination of progression of AD (e.g. mild cognitive impairment (MCI) including progressive MCI (pMCI) and stable MCI (sMCI) and normal cohort (NC)) from sMRI scans based on voxel-wise global features, or predetermined regional features or combination of both \cite{allioui_utilization_2020,hosseini-asl_alzheimers_2016,payan_predicting_2015, vu_multimodal_2017}.
+To solve this problem, much effort has been devoted to developing computer-aided diagnostic systems for automated discrimination of progression of AD (e.g., mild cognitive impairment (MCI) including progressive MCI (pMCI) and stable MCI (sMCI) and normal cohort (NC)) from sMRI scans based on voxel-wise global features, or predetermined regional features or combination of both \cite{allioui_utilization_2020,hosseini-asl_alzheimers_2016,payan_predicting_2015, vu_multimodal_2017}.
 The volumetric or voxel-based approaches extract global features for detecting the structure changes and identifying voxel-wise disease associated microstructures for AD diagnosis \cite{baron_vivo_2001, ashburner_why_2001,ashburner2000voxel,mechelli_voxel-based_2005}.
-The Tensor-based morphology (TBM) diagnostic approach is a voxel-wise optimisation approach, which can recognize local structural changes through mapping orders of local tissue volume loss or income over time to understand the neurodegenerative or neurodevelopment processes for AD diagnosis\cite{studholme_deformation-based_2006}.
-In \cite{kloppel_automatic_2008}, the gray matter voxels was selected as features and was used to trained an machine learning model to classify AD and NC.
+The Tensor-based morphology (TBM) diagnostic approach is a voxel-wise optimization approach, which can recognize local structural changes through mapping orders of local tissue volume loss or income over time to understand the neurodegenerative or neurodevelopment processes for AD diagnosis\cite{studholme_deformation-based_2006}.
+In \cite{kloppel_automatic_2008}, the gray matter voxels were selected as features and used to trained a machine learning model for AD vs. NC classification.

-Since some specific brain regions e.g. hippocampal region of interest (ROI) are strongly correlated to the disease, several existing works focused on some predetermined ROIs guided by prior biological knowledge and extracted regional features for AD diagnosis \cite{ahmed_classification_2015,magnin_support_2009,gerardin_multidimensional_2009, gutman_disease_2009, planche_hippocampal_2017}.
-For instance, Magnin \cite{magnin_support_2009} and Zhang \cite{zhang_multimodal_2011} applied SVM to learn regional features for AD diagnosis by splitting the brain into some non-overlapping areas.
+Since some specific brain regions such as hippocampal region of interest (ROI) are strongly correlated to the disease, several existing works focused on some predetermined ROIs guided by prior biological knowledge and extracted regional features for AD diagnosis \cite{ahmed_classification_2015,magnin_support_2009,gerardin_multidimensional_2009, gutman_disease_2009, planche_hippocampal_2017}.
+For instance, Magnin \cite{magnin_support_2009} and Zhang \cite{zhang_multimodal_2011} applied Support Vector Machine (SVM) to learn regional features for AD diagnosis by splitting the brain into some non-overlapping areas.